 The traffic was equally noxious, dominated by a steady stream of pesky yellow taxis.
 Three miles down the coast from the campgrounds the congestion thinned out and The Gambia returned to being The Gambia.
-A pair of baobabs with bird nests provided one marker.
+A pair of baobabs with bird nests came at a point of non-development.

-A little further the fishing village of Tanji even moreso.
+A little further the fishing village of Tanji were an even more distinct departure from the westernization of The Gambia.
 This was as far from the tourists as the moon.

 Boats were unloaded of their hauls without docking.

 Contents were hauled in buckets and wheelbarrows and put on tables or in piles.